Barangaroo Pier Pavilion will flourish into a vibrant communal landmark

 Installed - October 2024

-The Pier Pavilion, located at Watermans Cove in Barangaroo, is poised to become an iconic landmark on Sydney's foreshore.
-The roof garden was completed in October 2024 and this project was a collaborative effort involving several key stakeholders.
 The main works construction contract was awarded to Stephen Edwards Constructions with Infrastructure NSW working closely with them to manage the construction program and minimise the impact on neighbouring properties and businesses.
 The design of Pier Pavilion by Besley & Spresser, was selected from a national design competition with over 170 entrants and the green roof was installed and will be maintained by Fytogreen.

-The Pavilion’s structure is triangular in shape, with column elevations featuring curved sides that align with the surrounding coves.
+Design and Architecture - The Pavilion’s structure is triangular in shape, with column elevations featuring curved sides that align with the surrounding coves.
 It includes a green rooftop garden with indigenous plant species and will be clad in oyster shell concrete – whole, recycled Sydney rock oyster shells mixed with a terrazzo mix specifically designed for this project.
 (Images from Besley & Spresser, courtesy of Infrastructure NSW.)

-A distinct feature of the Pavilion is its landscaped roof garden, designed, installed, and maintained by Fytogreen.
+Roof Garden by Fytogreen - A distinct feature of the Pavilion is its landscaped roof garden, delivered and maintained by Fytogreen.
 The newly established roof garden at the iconic Barangaroo Pier Pavilion will flourish into a vibrant communal landmark.
 The green roof spans 407m², incorporating 371m2 of roof gardens and 36m² of ballast.

 The green roof has an average profile depth of 250mm and includes: